 - Primary User Is Logged In: Determines if the device's primary user is logged in.
 The two conditions you can use to set the requirement are Yes and No. If you select Yes, the primary user must be logged in to meet the requirement.
 If you select No, the user must not be logged in. - Processor Family: Determines the device's processor type.
 The condition you use to set the requirement includes an operator and a processor family.
 The possible operators are equals (=) and does not equal (<>).
-The possible processor families are Pentium, Pentium Pro, Pentium II, Pentium III, Pentium 4, Pentium M, WinChip, Duron, BrandID, Celeron, and Celeron M. For example, if you set the condition to <> Celeron, the device's processor can be any processor family other than Celeron to meet the requirement.

-- Processor Speed: Determines the device's processor speed.
+The possible processor families are Pentium, Pentium Pro, Pentium III, Pentium III, Pentium 4, Pentium M, WinChip, Duron, BrandID, Celeron, and Celeron M. For example, if you set the condition to <> Celeron, the device's processor can be any processor family other than Celeron to meet the requirement. - Processor Speed: Determines the device's processor speed.
 The condition you use to set the requirement includes an operator and a processor speed.
 The possible operators are equals (=), does not equal (<>), is greater than (>), is greater than or equal to (>=), is less than (<), and is less than or equal to (<=).
 The possible processor speeds are hertz (Hz), kilohertz (KHz), megahertz (MHz), and gigahertz (GHz).
 For example, if you set the condition to >= 2 GHz, the device's speed must be at least 2 gigahertz to meet the requirement. - Registry Key Exists: Determines if a registry key exists.
 After specifying the key name, the two conditions you can use to set the requirement are Yes and No. If you select Yes, the specified key must exist to meet the requirement.
 If you select No, the key must not exist. - Registry Key Value: Determines if a registry key value exists on the device.
 The condition you use to set the requirement includes the key name, the value name, an operator, a value type, and a value data.
 The key and value names must identify the key value you want to check.
 The possible operators are equals (=), does not equal (<>), is greater than (>), is greater than or equal to (>=), is less than (<), and is less than or equal to (<=).
-The possible value types are INT_TYPE and STR_TYPE.
+The possible value types are INT\TYPE and STR\TYPE.
 The possible value data is determined by the key, value name, and value type. - Registry Key and Value Exists: Determines if a registry key and value exists.
 After specifying the key name and value, the two conditions you can use to set the requirement are Yes and No. If you select Yes, the specified key and value must exist to meet the requirement.
 If you select No, the key and value must not exist. - Service Exists: Determines if a service exists.
 After specifying the service name, the two conditions you can use to set the requirement are Yes and No. If you select Yes, the service must exist to meet the requirement.
 If you select No, the service must not exist. - Specified Devices: Determines if the device is one of the specified devices.
 After specifying the devices, the two conditions you can use to set the requirement are Yes and No. If you select Yes, the device must be included in the specified devices list to meet the requirement (an inclusion list).
-If you select No, the device must not be included in the list (an exclusion list). - ZENworks Agent Version: Determines the ZENworks Agent version for a ZENworks Endpoint Security Management System.
-The condition you use to set the requirement includes an operator and a version.
-The possible operators are equals (=), does not equal (<>), is greater than (>), is greater than or equal to (>=), is less than (<), and is less than or equal to (<=).
+If you select No, the device must not be included in the list (an exclusion list).

-Filter Logic
+11.2 Filter Logic